krokedil/klarna-payments-for-woocommerce/readme.txt

 * A SSL Certificate is required.

 == Changelog ==
+= 2021.03.16    - version 2.4.0 =
+* Enhancement   - Change how and when we do calculations and send data to Klarna.
+Before we did this on the JS event "updated_checkout".
+This has been changed to rather do it after WooCommerce does their calculations, using the action "woocommerce_after_calculate_totals".
+* Feature       - Added support for the plugin Checkout Addons due to the above change.
+* Feature       - Added a filter on the order lines sent to Klarna, "kp_wc_api_order_lines".
+Thank you Ernesto Ruge (github the-infinity).
+* Fix           - Removed unsupported color settings for the Klarna Payments iframe.

 = 2021.03.09    - version 2.3.2 =
 * Fix           - Fixed an issue with the checkout freezing trying to pay for an order and not using a Klarna payments method.